Mark Levin: Writer

-In Levin's 2013 book The Liberty Amendments: Restoring the American Republic he suggests eleven new Constitutional amendments.
+In Levin's 2013 book, The Liberty Amendments: Restoring the American Republic, he suggests eleven new Constitutional amendments.
 The book debuted at #1 on The New York Times Best Seller list.
 Hans A. von Spakovsky of National Review Online called the book "required reading for conservative bloggers".
 Ana Marie Cox, writing in The Guardian, said the book "contains some radical notions about a complete overhaul of the US constitution, but to debate the specifics of their merits is to ignore the larger insanity of the project" while noting "the ludicrousness of his specific 'fixes' and the near-impossibility of achieving them".
 Also in The Washington Times, Richard W. Rahn wrote, "If The Liberty Amendments can help foster a national debate about which corrective actions, including constitutional amendments, are needed to increase liberty and prosperity, Mr. Levin will have performed a great national service".
 Hoover Institution fellow David Davenport wrote in Forbes that Levin's book used "weak arguments".

 Levin's Plunder and Deceit: Big Government's Exploitation of Young People and the Future was published in 2015, and Rediscovering Americanism and the Tyranny of Progressivism in 2017.

 Levin's Unfreedom of the Press, which was released on May 21, 2019, became the number one best-selling book on Amazon.com three days before its official release, as a result of pre-order sales.
 Unfreedom of the Press also became a New York Times #1 best-seller on June 6, 2019, in the combined print & e-book nonfiction and hardcover nonfiction categories.
 Lloyd Green was critical of the book in The Guardian writing that the book "is not exactly fan fiction but it can get ahead of itself when discussing the special counsel's conclusions, ending up sounding like the 'fake news' the author and Trump both purport to abhor."
 Annalisa Quinn, writing for NPR, stated: "the book is largely filler.
 Quotations and paraphrasing make up the majority of the book's central chapters.
 Lengthy and irrelevant block quotes from historians about, say, colonial printing practices... give the book the air of a padded student essay."
 Quinn also wrote, "[Levin] conducts no interviews, presents no original research, and visits no newsrooms", and "When Levin does offer his own analysis, it can approach parody."
 On June 8, 2019, Levin appeared on C-SPAN2's Book TV to discuss Unfreedom of the Press, "in which he argued that the press has lowered its standards in providing objective and trustworthy journalism."

-In 2021, Levin published American Marxism, a book written in reaction to the events that have transpired so far in 2021 and also seeks to characterize the Marxist attributes of the American Left.
+In 2021, Levin published American Marxism.
 As of November 14, 2021, the book had spent 16 weeks on the New York Times Bestseller List for nonfiction.